-Apart from simply coloring your fonts and backgrounds, colors can create a clear structure to your slides.
+Apart from simply coloring your fonts and backgrounds, color theory can help develop a clear structure to your slides.
 Using shapes, lines or negative space, you can further take control of the flow of information by distinguishing sections your audience can easily understand.
 As a presenter, structuring your slides will aid your mental flow as well.

 Contrast and complement